 Annotations are useful for documenting the purpose of a feature type, connection, or transformer, especially in a large or complex workspace.

-Annotation is a key method for a good workspace design.
-Annotation helps other users understand the purpose and workflow of the translation, and also helps the original workspace author remember key information.
+Annotations are a key method for good workspace design.
+Annotations help other users understand the purpose and workflow of a translation, and also help the original workspace author remember key information.

 A summary annotation is an FME-generated comment that provides information about any object in the workspace.
 This item can be a reader or writer feature type, or a transformer.
 Summary annotations automatically update if its attached object is changed.
 Summary annotations are useful for wizard-based transformers where checking transformer parameters can be time-consuming.